kth-step/EmbExp-Box/doc/SETUP.md

   ```

 - Configure the firewall
+  - Configure the variable EXPERIMENT_IF to match your experiment network interface name.
+All traffic will be allowed for this interface!
   - Adjust `{EMBEXP-BOX}/tools/startup/firewall.sh`.
-At least the experiment interface has to be correctly configured.
+(Normally nothing extra needs to be done here.)

 - Notice: You may want to copy these startup files somewhere else and execute from there in order to better control modifications to it.